spraja08/GenAIMetroMap/README.md

    - [Customize models in Amazon Bedrock with your own data using fine-tuning and continued pre-training](https://aws.amazon.com/blogs/aws/customize-models-in-amazon-bedrock-with-your-own-data-using-fine-tuning-and-continued-pre-training/)
    - [DeepSpeed and ZeRO Optimization Techniques](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/) - Practical tips for scaling and optimizing training processes.
 <br><br>
-8. <span style="color:green">**ALIGNMENT**</span><br>
+8. <span style="color:green">**ALIGNMENT**</span><br><br>
 Model alignment refers to the process of ensuring that the behavior of a large language model aligns with human values, goals, or specific preferences.
-Reinforcement Learning with Human Feedback (RLHF) is the broader framework that is used in tailoring the model's responses to be helpful, truthful, and safe, while avoiding undesirable behaviors.
+Reinforcement Learning with Human Feedback (RLHF) is the broader framework that is used in tailoring the model's responses to be helpful, truthful, and safe, while avoiding undesirable behaviors.<br>
    - *Constituitional AI:* A technique developed by Anthropic to align models with ethical principles without relying entirely on human feedback.Models are trained to critique and refine their own outputs based on predefined "constitutional" principles.
    - *Proximal Policy Optimization:* Optimizes the model’s policy to maximize the rewards, steering the model towards generating responses that align with human preferences.
    - *Direct Preference Optimization:* directly optimizes the model to prefer certain outputs over others, based on pairwise human-provided comparisons.